Comparison·Jun 15, 2026·14 min read

 CapabilityFICO PlatformFloowed

-Document intelligence on bad-quality input (handwritten, scanned, photographed)✗ assumes structured data, document handling is a separate procurement✓ native, headline product, best-in-class globally
+Document intelligence on bad-quality input (handwritten, scanned, photographed)✗ assumes structured data, document handling is a separate procurement✓ native, reads and analyses any-quality docs, best-in-class globally

-No-code policy builder for the credit officer (Decisioning Canvas)partial (strategy design surface exists, tuned for analysts and risk engineers)✓ plain-English canvas, designed for the credit officer
+Plain-English policy builder for credit and risk teams (Decisioning Engine)partial (strategy design surface exists, tuned for analysts and risk engineers)✓ plain-English engine, operated by credit and risk teams

-Time to first decisionmonths to a year, vendor-led implementation✓ same week, self-serve trial, first application free
+Time to first decisionmonths to a year, vendor-led implementation✓ same week, self-serve trial, start free

 Activation timeline (no professional services dependency)✗ FICO Professional Services or certified SI typical✓ same-week activation, no professional services required